josephsurrey/Llama-Game/Documentation - Llama Game.md

 ### Perform Jump (`jump`)
 #### Component Planning
 ![[Llama Class - Llama Game Decomposition#Perform Jump (`jump`)]]
+#### Trialling
+I trialled two different methods of performing a jump.
+##### Method 1:
+This method involved moving the llama up in certain increments, and then back down in certain increments.
+This method resulted in the jump being performed, but it looked jerky and unrealistic.
+##### Method 2:
+This method involved using basic gravity physics to model the jump.
+When the jump key is pressed, the llama's velocity is set to a value (taken from `constants.py`), and every frame the velocity is changed by the gravity value defined in `constants.py`.
+Once the llama's vertical position is at the ground level, the velocity is set to 0.
+This results in a natural looking jump, which can easily be adjusted by changing the respective values.

+Ultimately I chose method two, as it looks better and is more adjustable than method one.

 #### Test Plan

 | Test Case                         | Input / Conditions         | Expected Output                                                                   | Test Type |